Best Punjabi Dhol Udaipur | Bhangra Dance Group Booking | Hire Punjabi Gidda Troupe

 Punjab’s Bhangra Dance This king of Bhangra pop is not just an entertainer but also a philanthropist.
 Ninety percent of his shows are for Charitable causes such as the Chief Minister’s Relief Fund – Jammu, for raising funds for schools for Police Welfare Funds, etc.

 Gidda Dance, Punjab

-Punjab’s Gidda DancesDuring Lohri occasion, the Punjabi women reveling joy, give vent to their suppressed feelings in a male-dominated society through the Giddha.
-Slogans known as bolis are sung while dancing which exhibits the deep human feeling.
-These bolis cover varied themes from nature to excesses committed by the husband and his relatives, some talk about love affairs to the loneliness of a bride separated from her groom.
-The Punjabi salwar kameez or lehnga, rich in color and decoration is worn.
+Punjab’s Gidda DancesDuring the Lohri occasion, the Punjabi women revel in joy, giving vent to their suppressed feelings in a male-dominated society through the Giddha.
+Slogans known as bolis are sung while dancing which exhibits deep human feeling.
+This bolis cover varied themes from nature to excesses committed by the husband and his relatives, some talk about love affairs to the loneliness of a bride separated from her groom.
+The Punjabi salwar kameez or lehenga, rich in color and decoration is worn.
 No musical instruments except perhaps a dholak accompany a Giddha.

 The dance is derived from the ancient ring dance.
-One of the girls plays on the drum or ‘dholki’ while others form a circle.
-Some times even the dholki is dispensed with.
+One of the girls plays the drum or ‘dholki’ while others form a circle.
+Sometimes even the dholki is dispensed with.
 While moving in a circle, the girls raise their hands to the level of their shoulders and clap their hands in unison.
 Then they strike their palms against those of their neighbors.
-Rhythm is generally provided by clapping of hands.
+Rhythm is generally provided by the clapping of hands.

 Punjab’s Gidda Dance Giddha is a very vigorous folk dance and like other such dances, it is very much an affair of the legs.
 So quick is the movement of the feet in its faster parts that it is difficult for the spectator even to wink till the tempo falls again.
 The embroidered ‘dupattas’ and heavy jewelry of the participants whose number is unrestricted further exaggerate the movements.